 My family is so tired of the same ole things.
 Our menu plan reflects just our favorites.
 I have not been very adventurous in trying new recipes.
 One of the problems I have is the fear of wasting food when my family does not like it.
 If I make it once and they eat it I win and make it again!
 We pretty much have concocted a solid menu of what everyone will like.
 Problem is we have been eating out more to avoid eating the same things every week.
 It is so tempting because everyone can get what they want.
 So, I am branching out and looking for new things!
 Wish me luck on this adventure!
 I will need it!

 - 2 - 3 lbs Pork loin, trimmed of visible fat

-- 1 tbsp vegetable oil (I use Olive Oil)
+- 1 tablespoon vegetable oil (I use Olive Oil)

 - 2 c chicken broth

 - 3 tablespoon cornstarch

 - In a small bowl combine the garlic powder, ginger, dried thyme, and black pepper.

 - Rub the seasoning over the surface of the pork loin.